lynn/autumn/autumn.hs.md

 I wrote a game in a strange style of Haskell where every definition fits on one line.
 I'm not sure why I did this, but it looks kind of pretty.

-Can code be split into "prose" and "poetry"?
 It's not exactly code golf: I can think of many ways to make it smaller.
-But I'd like to think of this program as a poem, and this restriction as its meter.
-I'd never write a "real" program in this style, but only for the same reason that my documentation isn't made of rhyming iambic verse.
+But I'd like to think of this program as a poem.
+I'd never write a _real_ program in this style, but only for the same reason that I wouldn't write documentation in rhyming iambic meter.
+Can code be "prose" and "poetry"?

-Here's how it works.
+Anyway, here's how the program works.

 ## Preamble